 - Student to faculty ratio 19:1

 - Retention rate: 66%

-Grand Canyon University finds its home in Phoenix, Arizona.
-Located at the heart of the desert state, it has served the local community for almost 70 years.
-Where it once teetered on the edge of insolvency due to a lack of financial support, GCU has redefined itself and is now a bastion of study with more than 60,000 students enrolled online.
+Grand Canyon University is located in the heart of Phoenix, Arizona, and has served the local community for almost 70 years.
+Where it once teetered on the edge of insolvency due to a lack of financial support, GCU has reinvented itself and now serves as a bastion of study with over 60,000 students enrolled virtually.
 In fact, over 47% of the online student population are graduate students, and that percentage continues to grow.
-GCU offers bachelors, masters, and doctorate degrees in eight different fields.
-This open enrollment college online believes courses should be challenging, rather than the transferring or financing process.
-GCU will request your transcripts, evaluate your graduate coursework and determine your anticipated graduation date within 24 hours.
+GCU offers bachelor’s, master’s, and doctoral degrees in eight different fields of study.
+This open enrollment college provides challenging coursework, a facet reflected in GCU students’ affinity for hard work.
+Rather than undergoing the transferral or financing processes, GCU requests your transcripts, evaluates your graduate coursework, and determines your anticipated graduation date within 24 hours.

 - Student to faculty ratio 7:1

 - Percent receiving aid: 96%